A Small Gain Analysis of Single Timescale Actor Critic: Assumptions

 \section{Assumptions}

 To analyze single-sample actor critic, we will need to make a number of assumptions.
 The assumptions we will make are quite standard in the literature, and will generally assume that a quantity encountered through the course of the algorithm is bounded.
-Our first assumption will assume that the costs encountered throughout the algorithm do not blow up.
+Our first assumption will assume that the costs encountered throughout the algorithm do not blow up. {\ao This assumption helps ensure that various quantities appearing throughout the execution of the actor-critic method are naturally bounded.}

 \begin{assumption}[Bounded Costs] There exists some finite $C_{\rm max}$ such that the costs $c_t$ belong to $[-C_{\rm max}, C_{\rm max}]$ with probability one. \end{assumption}

 Next, recall that the critic will generate samples from the stationary distribution from each policy.
 We need to ensure that the stationary distribution exists, and additionally, the convergence to it needs to be uniform over all $\theta$, as in the following assumption.